Skip navigation

 *AR uptake enabled by mobile networks

-Customer & 5G XR use cases
+Customer and 5G XR use cases

 Building the future of entertainment with 5G XR